-The Woodlands Concert Band (est. 2000) is a volunteer organization of approximately 90 musicians.
+The Woodlands Concert Band (est. 2000) is a volunteer organization of approximately 95 musicians.
 Our purpose is to provide an opportunity for adults to continue to perform beyond high school/college, and pass on the enjoyment of live music to the members of our community.
 The band is comprised of members from a wide range of backgrounds and ages.
-This year, in addition to performing themed concerts in October, December, April and June, the band will play a joint concert with the Carrollton Winds in Dallas, play a Sunday service for Christ Church United Methodist and Trinity Klein Lutheran Church, perform our annual “marches” concert to kick off the 4th of July parade at Market Square in The Woodlands and as one of two community bands selected in the country, perform at the Midwest Clinic in Chicago, IL this December.
+This year, in addition to performing themed concerts in October, December, April and June, the band will play a joint concert with the Carrollton Winds in Dallas, play a Sunday service for Christ Church United Methodist and Trinity Klein Lutheran Church, perform our annual “marches” concert to kick off the 4th of July parade at Market Square in The Woodlands.
+In previous years, we have performed clinics and concerts at the Texas Bandmasters Association and was one of two community bands selected in the country to perform at the 2018 Midwest Clinic in Chicago, IL.

 As part of the band charter, there is never an admission charge for concerts.
 The band is funded through member dues and generous donations from individuals and organizations in the community.